 The Gross Domestic Product (GDP) is a measure of output from U.S. factories and related consumption in the United States.
 It does not include products made by U.S. companies in foreign markets.
 Standard deviation is a measure of the dispersion of a set of data from its mean.
 The more spread apart the data, the higher the deviation.

 It is not possible to invest directly in an unmanaged index.

 Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be interpreted as investment advice, as an offer or solicitation, nor as the purchase or sale of any financial instrument.
 Forecasts and estimates have certain inherent limitations and, unlike an actual performance record, do not reflect actual trading, liquidity constraints, fees and/or other costs.
 In addition, references to future results should not be construed as an estimate or promise of results that a client portfolio may achieve.
 Statements concerning financial market trends or portfolio strategies are based on current market conditions, which will fluctuate.
 There is no guarantee that these investment strategies will work under all market conditions or are suitable for all investors, and each investor should evaluate his/her ability to invest for the long term, especially during periods of downturn in the market.
 Outlook and strategies are subject to change without notice.

+This material contains the opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. © 2018 PIMCO.
+PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2018, PIMCO.